maranix/aarnote/README.md

 - Create notes with title, content, and optional image
 - Edit existing notes
 - Delete notes with confirmation
+- Search notes by title or content
-- Sort by last update or title
+- Sort by last update or title (ascending/descending)
 - Image compression for optimal storage

 ### UI/UX